enclave-networks/api-automation-scripts/office.com/README.md

 # Filter an Enclave Gateway Policy to provide a route to Office 365 IP addresses

+Enclave can help to protect access to Office 365 accounts.
+You can configure O365 to only accept logins from the known static IP addresses of one or more Enclave Gateways.
+If you wish to selectively route only O365 traffic through an Enclave gateway (and not all Internet traffic), follow these steps and use this script to configure an Enclave policy.

+1. Setup an Enclave Gateway
+2. Enable the Gateway to route traffic to any IP address, using `0.0.0.0/0`
+3. Setup a Gateway Access Policy, choose sender tags and the Enclave Gateway
+4. Configure subnet filtering rules on the policy to only route traffic for to Microsoft Office 365 service IP addresses

+## Using this PowerShell script

-Microsoft publish the IP addresses and subnet ranges for their Office 365 services here [https://endpoints.office.com/endpoints/worldwide?clientrequestid=b10c5ed1-bad1-445f-b386-b919946339a7](https://endpoints.office.com/endpoints/worldwide?clientrequestid=b10c5ed1-bad1-445f-b386-b919946339a7).
+Microsoft publish the IP addresses and subnet ranges for their Office 365 services here [https://endpoints.office.com/endpoints/worldwide?clientrequestid=b10c5ed1-bad1-445f-b386-b919946339a7](https://endpoints.office.com/endpoints/worldwide?clientrequestid=b10c5ed1-bad1-445f-b386-b919946339a7), however the document is complex, contains duplicated IP addresses and will change over time.

-This script extracts the `IPv4` addresses and uses the Enclave API surface to automatically update IP filtering rules on an Enclave Gateway policy.
+This script extracts and de-duplicates the `IPv4` addresses from the Microsoft JSON document and uses the Enclave API surface to automatically update the subnet filtering rules on an Enclave Gateway policy.

-We recommend you schedule execution of this script on your RMM platform or as an Azure Function on a recurring timer, using the platform's secrets management capability to safely provide the `<apiKey>` value to the PowerShell script.
+We recommend you schedule execution of this script on your RMM platform or as an Azure Function on a recurring timer to account for IP address changes, and use the platform's secrets management capability to safely provide your `<apiKey>` to the script.

 ```bash
  .\gateway-policy-o365-update.ps1 -orgId <orgId> `